wjf0214/awesome-stars-wjf0214/README.md

 *   [ccfos/nightingale](https://github.com/ccfos/nightingale) - An enterprise-level cloud-native monitoring system, which can be used as drop-in replacement of Prometheus for alerting and Grafana for visualization.

-*   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic viewer for Kubernetes providing deep visibility into all API traffic and payloads going in, out and across containers and pods inside a Kubernetes cluster.
+*   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic viewer for Kubernetes providing real-time, protocol-aware visibility into Kubernetes’ internal network, capturing, dissecting and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.
 Think TCPDump and Wireshark re-invented for Kubernetes

 *   [caarlos0/env](https://github.com/caarlos0/env) - A simple and zero-dependencies library to parse environment variables into structs.